Alpha Dog - Leader of the Pack

 I live with my husband, Barry, and our lovable dog,

 Mr. Bit-Bit.
 We reside in North Augusta.
-We have a daughter and son-in-law, Amelia & Zac, who live in Charleston with my "grand cat", Weezie.
+We have a daughter and son-in-law, Amelia & Zac, who live in New York City with our "grand cats", Weezie & Abe.

 I enjoy playing tennis, playing Bridge, reading, cooking and of course visiting Amelia and Zac.
 We attend Fairview Presbyterian Church.
 Our Christian faith is a vital part of our family.

 I am truly looking forward to working with my students at Mead Hall.
-It is exciting to begin another chapter in my career at this wonderful place.
+It is exciting to continue this chapter in my career at this wonderful place.
 I believe every child is a gift from God.
 Through His grace, I am already grateful for all the many successes that will come during this school year.

 "PAWS" for Good Behavior